 However, not all African countries are dangerous for expatriates.
 Many are quite safe for expatriates, including Morocco, Tanzania, Ethiopia, Botswana, Seychelles and Malawi.
 You don’t need to live in fear while residing in Africa.
 Be smart and take adequate precautions and enjoy the culture and local population who are keen to show you the wonders of Africa.

 Health Risks in Africa for Expats

 Though it has abundant natural resources, Africa remains the world’s most underdeveloped continent.
 Even though nations such as Nigeria, South Africa and Ghana are relatively wealthy, healthcare resources in cities and especially in remote areas can be very poor.
-Low standards of healthcare facilities and inadequate water sanitation have affected a large proportion of the African residents and are a concern for expats as well.
-The region’s health risks include malaria, dengue fever, ebola virus disease, tuberculosis and Hepatitis A and B. There also have been outbreaks of avian flu and Lassa virus, as well as HIV.
-Expats moving and traveling to Africa should carry water purification tablets, anti-diarrhea pills and alcohol based hand cleaning solutions along with updated vaccinations based on regional and country specific recommendations from the medical community.
+Low standards of healthcare facilities and inadequate water sanitation have affected a large proportion of African residents and are a concern for expats as well.
+The region’s health risks include malaria, dengue fever, ebola, tuberculosis and Hepatitis A and B. There also have been outbreaks of avian flu and Lassa virus, as well as HIV.
+Expats moving and traveling to Africa should carry water purification tablets, anti-diarrhea pills and alcohol-based hand cleaning solutions along with updated vaccinations based on regional and country-specific recommendations from the medical community.

 International Health Insurance for Expats in Africa

 It is critical that expats should include emergency medical evacuations in their international health insurance policy before moving to Africa.
 A typical international health insurance plan via Expat Financial will provide coverage options such as hospital coverage, outpatient treatment, medical emergency evacuation, routine health check-ups and dental & vision care.